greshake/i3status-rust/README.md

 - On Arch Linux, you can install from the AUR: [`i3status-rust`](https://aur.archlinux.org/packages/i3status-rust/) or [`i3status-rust-git`](https://aur.archlinux.org/packages/i3status-rust-git/).

-- On Fedora or CentOS, you can install from the [COPR](https://copr.fedorainfracloud.org/coprs/atim/i3status-rust/).
+- On Fedora 31+: `sudo dnf install i3status-rs` For older releases and CentOS, you can install from the [COPR](https://copr.fedorainfracloud.org/coprs/atim/i3status-rust/).

 - On Void Linux: `xbps-install -S i3status-rust`